chenneal/postsi/README.md

 ./SI
 ```

-### PostSI Version
+### Posterior Snapshot Isolation

-The PostSI version have the similar steps as above:
+The PostSI have the similar steps as above:

 find directory
 ```